 - However, deferred student loan debts that have been deferred for 12 or more months is no longer exempt from DTI calculations on FHA Loans

 - College students have two times as much student loan debts today as they did twenty years ago

 - Statistic show that the median student loan debt amount in 2013 was $27,000 where twenty years ago, it was just over $12,000

 - There are many colleges and universities today where tuition and room and board can surpass $50,000 per year

 - Students who graduate with undergraduate degrees and go to graduate and professional schools can easily rack up hundreds of thousands of dollars in student loan debt

 - Student loan debts are long term debts and the borrower may be liable for decades after graduating from colleges and professional schools

 A recent study found that a recent college graduate with student loan debts who is a first time home buyer and want to purchase their first home would have to make over 35% more a year, or $9,000 more, than a home buyer who just graduated from college with no student loan debt.
 This study was conducted by RealtyTrac.

 HUD Guidelines On Student And Government Loans

-HUD’s FHA Guidelines On Student Loans is stated in the Mortgage Letter (ML) 16-08 for FHA Case Number which are assigned on or after June 30, 2016.
+HUD’s FHA Guidelines On Student Loans is stated in the Mortgagee Letter (ML) 16-08 for FHA Case Number which is assigned on or after June 30, 2016.